laminlabs/lamindb/docs/faq/acid.md

 ## How LaminDB achieves ACID

-- **Atomicity:** A file upload and its corresponding metadata registration succeed or fail together as a single unit at the individual artifact level.
+- **Atomicity:** Under normal operation, a file upload and its corresponding metadata registration succeed or fail together.
+If a standard error occurs (e.g., network failure or permission denied), the operation is cleanly rolled back, leaving no trace in the database or storage.
-- **Consistency:** The storage state and the database state are never allowed to permanently diverge.
-If an upload fails, the database knows the file is incomplete and prevents users from querying corrupted data.
+- **Consistency:** The storage state and the database state are never allowed to permanently diverge, even in the event of a hard crash (e.g., power loss).
+If the process is externally killed mid-upload, an internal flag ensures the database knows the file is incomplete, preventing users from querying corrupted data.
 - **Isolation:** Metadata transactions inherit the strong isolation levels of the underlying relational database (e.g., PostgreSQL).
 Concurrent writers are safely managed by the database's native concurrency controls.
 - **Durability:** Once a transaction is committed, the metadata is persisted in the relational DB and the file is safely written to storage.